 In Louise's day, serving the needs of the poor was usually a luxury only fine ladies could afford.
 Her mentor, St. Vincent de Paul, wisely realized that women of peasant stock could reach poor people more effectively, and the Sisters of Charity were born under her leadership.
 Today that Order continues to nurse the sick and aging and provide refuge for orphans.
 Many of its members are social workers toiling under Louise's patronage.
 The rest of us must share her concern for the disadvantaged.

 that the Lord of all creation desires to come to me.
-I welcome His presence.

-Dear Lord, instil in my heart the desire to know and love you more.
 May I respond to your will for my life.